-Sales in local currency grew in Europe but decreased in the Americas and Asia-Pacific.
+Sales in local currency grew in Europe and Asia-Pacific but decreased in the Americas.

-In Europe, sales were 2.3% above the previous year due to good performance in building automation markets in the whole area, while industrial automation markets suffered from a general slowdown.
+In Europe, sales were 2.4% above the previous year due to good performance in building automation markets in the whole area, while industrial automation markets were affected by a general contraction in the activities.

-Sales in the Americas decreased by 5.3% compared to the previous year due to a contraction in the manufacturing sector also as a result of increasing trade barriers which impacted the entire value chain.
+Sales in the Americas decreased by 1.4% compared to the previous year despite growth in the core US market with a strong recovery during the second part of the financial year.